tedbeast/Java/src/main/java/Core/GuideToCore.md

 # Core language knowledge
 The purpose of this section is to help you learn Java-specific syntax surrounding concepts like Collections, Exceptions, Object-class methods, and Strings.
 Even people with familiarity with Java should benefit from these exercises.
-Most problems here should be completable with just a single line of code: the objective is for you all to research what that line may be.
+Most problems here should be completable with just 1-2 lines of code: the objective is for you all to research what those lines may be.

 # Research process